 If you've landed seats for a movie at AMC Disney Springs 24 or a show at The House of Blues, plan your visit around that event.
 That must-visit shop you want to see may be closed when your concert ends.
-On the other side, you may be able to grab a drink at Bongos Cuban Café after your show if you can't fit it in before.
-Arrive with PLENTY of time, at least two hours before your event, longer if you don't have dinner reservations.
+On the flip side, you may be able to grab a drink at Bongos Cuban Café after your show if you can't fit it in before.
+Arrive with plenty of time to spare, at least two hours before your event, longer if you don't have dinner reservations.

 Florida Rain + Outdoor Mall = Potential Drenching.
 While you can always duck inside the shops and restaurants, there isn't much in the way of shade or an overhead roof in Disney Springs (Town Center does have a covered section).
 Walking across the entire entertainment area will expose you to the elements.
 Make sure the ponchos or umbrella are ready.
-On the other side, hats and sunscreen are necessary on sunny days.
+Hats and sunscreen are necessary on sunny days.

 4. Park Near Your Last Stop

-With two garages, two surface lots and valet stations, you have multiple parking options at Disney Springs.
-Your tired feet will LOVE YOU LONG TIME if you consider parking where you plan on ending up.
+With three garages, two surface lots and valet stations, you have multiple parking options at Disney Springs.
+Your tired feet will love you if you consider parking where you plan on ending your day.
 If you have evening-ending entertainment plans, park at the lot or garage closest to them.
 Wrapping up your visit at West Side then trekking back to your valet in Marketplace can be a "sole" crushing experience.

 5. Know the Shortcuts